 N – No

-In a similar manner, use this list for all modules to identify the test cases suitable for automation.
+Likewise, apply this list to all modules to identify the test cases that are appropriate for automation.

 Step 3:

-Consolidate and group the number of test cases for each module as shown below:
+Amalgamate and group together the number of test cases for each module as displayed below:

 Fig 2.0

-Figure 2.0 provides a clear representation of the number of test cases for each module.
-It aims to quantify the details and provide an estimate for completing the testing manually.
+Figure 2.0 provides a precise depiction of the number of test cases for each module.
+It intends to quantify the specifics and offer an estimated timeframe for manual testing completion.

 Step 4:

-Once you have identified all the specific details, present them in the following manner.
-We will now calculate the ROI.
+Once all the specific details have been identified, present them in the modus operandi shown.
+We can now compute the ROI.

 Fig 3.0:

-We must also consider the following attributes that contribute to determining the ROI:
+We must also take into account the following attributes imperative in deciding the ROI:

-- Purchasing and licensing cost of the automation tool
+- Acquisition and authorized cost of the automation tool

-- Time required to manually and automatically analyze the results
+- Time necessary to manually and automatically examine the results

 - Management overhead